ankraft/arduino-tools/HttpServer/README.md

 Check whether a handler function has been defined for a path and method.
 *path* is a matching request path.
 *method* is a matching request method (see enum *Method* below).

+### Request Argument Handling

+- **static int parseRequestArguments(String path)**
+Parse a request path for arguments.
+Found arguments are stored them for later retrieval and processing.
+Only one set of arguments can be stored at a time for all instances of the HTTPServer class.
+The names and arguments are URL decoded in the process.
+*path* the request path to parse.
+- **static String getRequestArgument(String key)**
+Check for and retrieve a formerly stored request argument.
+If the argument couldn't be found then an empty string is returned.
+*key* the name of the argument.
+- **static String urlDecode(String value)**
+Decode a URL encoded string.
+The decoded string is returned.
+*value* the String to decode.

 ### Types and Definitions